jonshiach/graphics-notes/_build/html/_sources/_pages/07_Lighting.md

 ---

-## Diffuse reflection
+## Diffuse lighting

-Diffuse reflection is the reflection of light off a rough surface.
+Diffuse lighting is where light is reflected off a rough surface.
 Consider {numref}`diffuse-reflection-figure` that shows parallel light rays hitting a surface where light is scattered in multiple directions.

 ```{figure} ../_images/07_diffuse_reflection.svg
 :width: 400